Written by: Roger HB Davies, Founder and CEO, McLuhan & Davies Communications, Inc.

 We now get into semantics because of the difference between “telling” a joke and “telling” a story.
 Be very wary of “telling” jokes.
 Many people react negatively to a joke.
 Too long.
 Often not funny.
 On the other hand, ‘telling” a story sets up a different dynamic.

 Jokes tend to be artificial, and clearly implausible —except in a joke scenario.
-A story, on the other, tends to pull from real life.
+A story tends to pull from real life.
 Could be true.
 Often is true.
 Which makes a story more engaging.

 - Test your humor.